kubearmor/KubeArmor/contribution/development_guide.md

      ```text
      OS - Ubuntu 18.04
      Kubernetes - v1.19
-     Docker - 18.03 or Containerd - 1.3.7
+     Docker - 18.09 or Containerd - 1.3.7
      Linux Kernel - v4.15
      LSM - AppArmor
      ```

      KubeArmor is designed for Kubernetes, which means that Kubernetes should be ready in your environment.
-If Kubernetes is not prepared yet, please refer to [Kubernetes installation guide](https://github.com/kubearmor/KubeArmor/blob/master/reference/k8s_installation_guide_ubuntu.md).
-KubeArmor also requires Docker or Containerd since it internally uses its APIs.
-If you have other container platforms \(e.g., Podman\), please make an issue in this repository.
-While we are going to adopt other container platforms in KubeArmor, we may be able to adjust the priorities of our planned tasks on demand.
+If Kubernetes is not prepared yet, please refer to [Kubernetes installation guide](https://github.com/kubearmor/KubeArmor/blob/master/contribution/self-managed-k8s/README.md).
+KubeArmor also requires either Docker or Containerd since it internally uses its APIs.
 KubeArmor requires LSMs to operate properly; thus, please make sure that your environment supports LSMs \(at least, AppArmor\).
+Otherwise, KubeArmor will work as Audit-Mode with no container behavior restriction.

+      * Alternative Setup - MicroK8s

+        You can also develop and test KubeArmor on MicroK8s instead of the self-managed Kubernetes.
+For this, please follow the instructions in [MicroK8s installation guide](https://github.com/kubearmor/KubeArmor/blob/master/contribution/microk8s/README.md).

+      * Notice - Minikube

+        KubeArmor does not support the policy enforcement on Minikube because MiniKube supports no LSM, which means that you will only get the alerts against given policy violations.
+However, if you want to test KubeArmor, you can follow the instructions in [Minikube installation guide](https://github.com/kubearmor/KubeArmor/blob/master/contribution/minikube/README.md).

+      * Caution - Docker Desktops

-     Note that KubeArmor does not work on MiniKube because MiniKube does not support AppArmor.
-In addition, KubeArmor does not work with Docker Desktops on Windows and macOS because KubeArmor integrates with Linux-kernel native primitives such as LSMs.
+        KubeArmor does not work with Docker Desktops on Windows and macOS because KubeArmor integrates with Linux-kernel native primitives (including LSMs).

-    * \(Optional\) MicroK8s Setup

-      Instead of self-managed Kubernetes, you can set up MicroK8s.
-For this, please run the following command.

-       ```text
-       $ cd KubeArmor/contribution/microk8s
-       ~/KubeArmor/contribution/microk8s$ ./install_microk8s.sh
-       ```

    * Development Setup